Walter Mondale: Policies

 Mondale worked hard to build up the center of the party on economic and social issues.
 Unlike his father, a fervent liberal, he was not a crusader for the New Deal.
 Instead, he realized that the Democratic base (especially ethnic blue-collar workers) was gradually moving to the right, and he worked to keep their support.
 Mondale showed little or no interest in foreign policy until about 1974, when he realized that some foreign policy knowledge was necessary if he had loftier aspirations than the Senate.
 He developed a centrist position, avoiding alignment with either the party's hawks (such as Henry M. Jackson) or its doves (such as McGovern).

 Mondale took a liberal position on civil rights, which proved acceptable in Minnesota, a state with "a minuscule black population".
-Mondale was a chief sponsor of the federal Fair Housing Act, which prohibits discrimination in housing and created the United States Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity as the primary enforcer of the law.

-During Lyndon Johnson's presidency, Mondale supported the Vietnam War.
+Mondale was a chief sponsor of the federal Fair Housing Act as part of the Civil Rights Act of 1968, which prohibits discrimination in housing and created the United States Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity as the primary enforcer of the law.
+During Lyndon B. Johnson's presidency, Mondale supported the Vietnam War.
 After Nixon became president in 1969, Mondale began to oppose the war and participated in legislation to restrict Nixon's ability to prolong it.
 Mondale supported abortion rights.

 Committees

-Mondale rotated on and off numerous committees, including the Aeronautical and Space Sciences Committee; the Finance Committee; the Labor and Public Welfare Committee; the Budget Committee; and the Banking, Housing, and Urban Affairs Committee.
-He also served as chairman of the Select Committee on Equal Education Opportunity and the Intelligence Committee's Domestic Task Force.
+Mondale rotated on and off numerous committees, including the United States Senate Committee on Aeronautical and Space Sciences; the United States Senate Committee on Finance; the United States Senate Committee on Health, Education, Labor and Pensions; the United States Senate Committee on the Budget; and the United States Senate Committee on Banking, Housing, and Urban Affairs.
+He also served as chairman of the Select Committee on Equal Education Opportunity and the United States Senate Select Committee on Intelligence's Domestic Task Force.
 He additionally served as chairman of the Labor and Public Welfare Committee's subcommittee on Children and Youth and the Senate subcommittee on social security financing.

-In 1975, Mondale served on the Committee to Study Governmental Operations with Respect to Intelligence Activities, chaired by Idaho Senator Frank Church, that investigated alleged abuses by the Central Intelligence Agency and the Federal Bureau of Investigation.

-Documents declassified in 2017 show that the National Security Agency had created a file on Mondale as part of its monitoring of prominent U.S. citizens whose names appeared in Signals intelligence.
+In 1975, Mondale served on the Committee to Study Governmental Operations with Respect to Intelligence Activities, chaired by U.S. Senate member Frank Church of Idaho, that investigated alleged abuses by the Central Intelligence Agency and the Federal Bureau of Investigation.
+Documents declassified in 2017 show that the National Security Agency had created a file on Mondale as part of its monitoring of prominent U.S. citizens whose names appeared in signals intelligence.